isomerpages/jointpoly-ace/_programmes/The Adult Education Series.md

 Do you want to lead engaging virtual meetings?
 Join the webinar 'Engaging Virtual Meetings' to learn how you could use the 6-step Engage method to solve common virtual meeting challenges.

+* Fix attendees talking over each other
+* How to look good virtually
+* How to engage everyone even if someone else is talking
+* How to use virtual tools to get work done
+* Powerfully close your meeting and take steps to make your next meeting even more engaging

 Date: 30 Aug 2023 Wed

 Time: 12pm-1pm